 For assets excluding goodwill, an assessment is made at each reporting date as to whether there is any indication that previously recognised impairment losses may no longer exist or may have decreased.
 If such indication exists, the Group makes an estimate of recoverable amount.
 A previously recognised impairment loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognised.
 If that is the case the carrying amount of the asset is increased to its recoverable amount.
 That increased amount cannot exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years.
-Such reversal is recognised in the income statement unless the asset is carried at revalued amount, in which case the reversal is recognised as a revaluation increase.
 Impairment losses recognised in relation to goodwill are not reversed for subsequent increases in its recoverable amount.